AmosNimos/open_politics/Belief.md

 The entire religious concept is based around belief, and belief can be armful since they are based on nothing and are subject to bias and manipulation.

-To every programmer that toyed with simulating natural selection, genetic algorytems and neural network or even just played with Conway game of life... would understand that complexity can arise from simplicity. from chaotic randomness can arise order and function.
+To every programmer that toyed with simulating natural selection, genetic algorithms and neural network or even just played with Conway game of life... would understand that complexity can arise from simplicity.
+From chaotic randomness can arise order and function?

-So meny people have try to undermien the theory of evolution, so meny study have been made so meny book written then it's a disgrace for the human spiecies that some people still d'ont understant it, or even play willingful ignorance.
+So many people have try to undermine the theory of evolution, so many study have been made so many book written then it's a disgrace for the human species that some people still don’t understand it, or even play wishful ignorance.

-This is not a book on prof of evolution, They have been written and tested by more comprettent people then me.
+This is not a book on prof of evolution, They have been written and tested by more competent people then me.

 most of the argument i have heard against evolution comes down to this kind of logic: logic: Adults don’t come from children because we’ve never seen a child go to bed and wake up the next morning as an adult.